arcataroger/openlayers_indoor_map/README.md

 * We created all our floor layers in QGIS (also FOSS) and exported them as geoJSON files for OpenLayers.
 The process of converting PDF maps or CAD files into usable geoJSON layers is out of scope of this readme, but in brief, it consists of georeferencing your PDF, using that as a tracing layer, and building vector features on top of it.
 We've included `/assets/layers/qgis-project.qgz` as an example so you can see how this was done, and there are numerous tutorials online and on YouTube.
 At some point we hope to record a video tutorial of our own showing how we did this; if that would be helpful, please let us know.

 ##  Basic Workflow
-1. Create vector layers in your GIS software for footprints (polygons), areas of interest (polygons), one-way flows (polylines), labels (points), amenities (points), etc.
+1. Create vector layers in your GIS software for footprints (polygons), areas of interest (polygons), one-way flows (polylines), labels (points), amenities (points), etc. See `/assets/layers/qgis-project.qgz` for an example built in [QGIS](https://qgis.org/en/site/).
 1. Export or save those layers as geoJSON, making sure to [save their feature IDs in a geoJSON compatible way](https://gis.stackexchange.com/a/383629/12167) (by default QGIS will export IDs inside `properties{}`, which will NOT work)
 1. Load the geoJSON sources into `LayerFiles{}`, configure them in `LayerSettings{}`, style them by layer type in `LayerStyles{}`, group them into floors in `Floors{}`
 1. Create the map with `tfmMap` and view with `tfmView`.
 The map is the parent OpenLayers object that controls and draws everything.
 The view controls the human-visible viewport, along with zoom and rotation constraints.